Compare travel insurance for Australia

 Yes, British citizens will need a visa.
 You can apply online in two ways:

-- ETA (Electronic Travel Authority) – this is obtained from your travel agent or airline and there’s usually a service fee of approximately $20 but no visa application charge.
+• ETA (Electronic Travel Authority) – this can be obtained through the iOS or Android app.
+There is usually a service fee but no visa application charge.

-You can find more details about entry requirements for Australia, including rules on COVID-19 vaccines and testing, on the GOV.UK website.
+You can find more details about entry requirements for Australia, including rules on vaccines on the GOV.UK website.

 Here are a few facts about Australia to help you on your way:

-- Language: English – although some words won’t mean what you think they mean: ‘bathers’ are swimming costumes, ‘thongs’ are flip flops and ‘strides’ are trousers.
+• Language – English – although some words won’t mean what you think they mean: ‘bathers’ are swimming costumes, ‘thongs’ are flip flops and ‘strides’ are trousers.
+Australians also have unique slang, so don’t be surprised if you hear phrases like “fair dinkum” (genuine) or “arvo” (afternoon).

 Frequently asked questions